What is gain in digital camera

 By understanding and adjusting the gain settings on your digital camera, you can enhance the quality of your photos and achieve the desired outcome.
 Take the time to experiment with different gain levels and lighting conditions to find the optimal settings for different shooting scenarios.

-See also Best digital cameras below 700
+See also Best lightweight digital camera with zoom

 Common Mistakes to Avoid When Using Gain